What is the Community Organizing Institute?

 2014 Community Organizing Institute

-This year, CCESL welcomes DU alum Blanca E. Trejo as this year's keynote speaker and facilitator.
+This year, CCESL welcomed DU alum Blanca E. Trejo as this year's keynote speaker and facilitator.
 Trejo serves as Outreach and Access Coordinator – Statewide Parent Engagement and ASSET Education for College In Colorado.
 Blanca has been an advocate for Colorado ASSET and Immigrant Rights since she was 15.
 She brings over 11 years of Community and Youth Organizing training experience with Together Colorado, United We DREAM, and the PICO National Network.
 She is also the co-founder of ISPIRE, and organization which aims to ignite, train, and invest in our Youth to become Social Change Agents.

 Community Organizing Handbook